hiphops-io/hiphops-io.github.io/docs/syntax.md

 }
 ```

-There are plenty of built-in functions that are useful when writing hops configs, and these are defined in the Functions section on the left.<br>
+There are plenty of built-in functions that are useful when writing .hops configs, and these are defined in the Functions section on the left.<br>
 A few common ones to look at first are:

 - `alltrue()` accepts n-many boolean args and returns true if they are all true